A community consultation by the Broomhill Forum in 2003 showed that what people like

 amenities; for traffic to be reduced and parking

-controls introduced and effectively enforced; for
+controls effectively enforced; for

 there to be no further increase in multiple

-were the mirror image of the hopes: unchecked
+occupancy.
+Not surprisingly, the fears expressed are the mirror image of the hopes: unchecked

 growth in multiple occupancy and property